 If you didn’t enter into your international internship expecting to actually have to work, then you have already set yourself up to have a bad time.
 You are incredibly lucky to be carrying out your internship in an exciting new place, but that doesn’t negate the fact that you are there for the internship first.
 Likewise, your international internship is not meant to be easy.
 You should be spending time problem-solving off the clock or experiencing setbacks at times - that is how you learn, grow, and eventually succeed.

 So if you find yourself constantly annoyed by the amount of work or distracted by your steadily accumulating list of activities and sights you wish you had time to pursue while abroad*, there is a good chance it is your unrealistic expectations that are contributing to your lack of internship satisfaction.
+Quitting an internship abroad for these reasons is a shame, as you might not be giving the organization a fair chance.

 *Bonus tip: Consider tacking on extra time to the beginning (if it’s not too late) or end of your internship stint to allow for additional, proper exploration time.